DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 - tracking of contributions gives appropriate attribution
 - participants may be required to agree to a contributor license agreement affirming they have content rights or are the origin source of any contributions made

-The working group is responsible for insuring a framework for contribution is in place.
+The working group is responsible for ensuring a framework for contribution is in place.

 #### 1.1.4 Review